SnowLocals Can build you the perfect trip.

 In 2017 a Japanese train company issued a public apology after one of their scheduled trains departed 25 second early.

-The company called the mistake "truly inexcusable" even though the next rain to the same destination was only 6 minutes later.
+The company called the mistake "truly inexcusable" even though the next train to the same destination was only 6 minutes later.

 Even including delays due to uncontrollable causes such as natural disasters, the average delay of a train in Japan is under a minute.